MazharSolkar/akshay-react-course/ep 05-lets get hooked/README.md

 ## What is the importance of config.js file

+config.js file is used to store configuration settings and constants that are used throught the application.
+(It is common convention followed by developers)

 ## What are React Hooks?

 - hooks are normal JS functions provided by React. (utility functions).